 An unusual painting, the paint is vigorously and confidently handled while the subject has the feel of a first hand experience.

 A friendship soon led to the creation of the spectacular and famous “Roaring Forties” painting which shows another incident from Robin’s remarkable life.

 “Dumra departing Bombay” started as an idea of Robin’s.

-It was researched by Gordon Frickers including at the P & O archives with the help of Stephen Rabson, the World Ship Society and also at Bombay with particular thanks to his friend “AP” Singh.
+It was researched by me Gordon Frickers including at the P & O archives with the help of Stephen Rabson, the World Ship Society and also at Bombay with particular thanks to my friend “AP” Singh.

-While Gordon Frickers prefers to work on location, as with most of his marine commissions, the images were patiently built up from many sources including rare photographs, charts & of course Sir Robin’s personal recollections.
+While I prefer to work on location, as with most of my marine commissions, the images are patiently built up from many sources including rare photographs, charts & of course in this instance, Sir Robin’s personal recollections.

 - P. & O. Archives,